whikwon/ray_tutorial/README.md

 ```

 ### 2. Setting cluster for distributed training
+- Assume anaconda environment has all set in the VMs(head, workers).
-- When use 2 VMs (head, worker)
+- When use 2 VMs(head, worker)
 ```
 $HEAD ray start --head --redis-port=8787
 $WORKER ray start --redis-address=<head-ip>:8787 python ppo.py
 ```

-- When use more than 2 VMs (head, n workers), It would be boring to execute all the VMs seperately.
+- When use more than 2 VMs(head, n workers), It would be boring to execute all the VMs seperately.
 Let's use pssh.
 ```
 cd remote
 sh start_train.sh